Diego Rovira

-Diego Rovira (born September 26, 1982 in Lima, Peru) is an American indoor soccer who formerly played for the San Diego Sockers in the Professional Arena Soccer League.
+Diego Rovira (born September 26, 1982, in Lima, Peru) is an American indoor soccer who formerly played for the San Diego Sockers in the Professional Arena Soccer League.

 Career

 Middle school

 Diego Rovira, having not yet hit his infamous growth spurt of '99, spent his youth dominating the San Diego ping-pong circuit.
 Perfect vision combined with an unrivaled dexterity helped him win back-to-back San Diego championships.
 He was defeated in a 17-hour long sudden death match vs. Susie Meyers, forcing him into an early and not entirely gracious retirement.

 High school

 Diego Rovira was La Jolla Country Day High School's all-time leading scorer (47 goals).
 He was voted the team's Most Valuable Player three times and was a two-time team co-captain.
 He was selected first team CIF and all-league three times as well as a three-time San Diego Player of the Week honoree.
-He was chosen for the 2000 Reebok High School All-America Soccer Match, was a member of the District Olympic Development team from 1996–99, and was a State Olympic Development Team member in 1998 and 1999.
+He was chosen for the 2000 Reebok High School All-America Soccer Match, was a member of the District Olympic Development team from 1996 to 1999, and was a State Olympic Development Team member in 1998 and 1999.